Grimes-Gif/Biomarker-depp/README.md

 Other Supervised ML Algorithms used were:

-Stochastic Gradient Descent (SGD): 71.4% Accuracy Multilayer Neural Network (MPL): 58% Acucuracy Decision Tree: 62% Accuracy
+Stochastic Gradient Descent (SGD): 71.4% Accuracy

+Multilayer Neural Network (MPL): 58% Acucuracy
-The poor results given by the MLP are likely due to the lack of training data – there were only around 400 training points for the network to learn from.
-If more training data (several thousands) was present, the network would likely have performed better.
-The decision tree did not perform well due to the number of features in the dataset, as the algorithm usually breaks down once a large number of features is reached.

-Interestingly, the SGD algorithm, on average, performed the best out of all algorithms.
-This is likely due to the nature of SGD, and how it is less likely to get stuck in local minima of the loss function.
-This is due to the fact that SGD updates frequently, relative to other learning algorithms.
-For this reason, the SGD performs particularly well on large datasets such as the EEG dataset used in this study.
+Decision Tree: 62% Accuracy